 The student and major advisor, in consultation with the Committee, decide the format and details of the examination.
-There are three common formats for the written portion of the major examination (sit---down, take---home, or critical review paper).
-For the take---home format, the student typically receives all questions at 9 a.m. on Monday morning.
+There are three common formats for the written portion of the major examination: sitdown , take-home, or critical review paper.
+For the sit-down format, the student typically has two 4-hour sessions to complete all questions.
+The student would normally take the exam in a classroom without notes or other materials.
+For the take-home format, the student typically receives all questions at 9 a.m. on Monday morning.
 The student then has five days to answer all questions and submit them by 5 p.m. that following Friday.
-For the sit---down format, the student typically has two 4---hour sessions to complete all questions.
-The student would normally take the exam in a classroom without notes or other materials.
 For the critical review paper, the student writes a comprehensive literature review paper.
 These guidelines are offered for illustrative purposes to represent typical practices; the student and Committee can deviate from these practices as they decide is appropriate.